-In today’s world, malware has become more and more smarter.
+In today’s world, malware has become smarter and smarter.
 So as users, apart from installing security software, we have to be proactive and search for better defenses again them.
-I have reviewed a lot of security-related software that do specific task.
+I have reviewed a lot of security-related software that do a specific task.
 Advanced Windows Service Manager is a similar tool.
-It is only designed to check to any security threats buried under Windows Services.
-So let’s talk about what sets this tool apart from built-in Windows Service Management Console, as well as other similar software.
+It is only designed to check any security threats buried under Windows Services.
+So let’s talk about what sets this tool apart from the built-in Windows Service Management Console, as well as other similar software.

 Advanced Windows Service Manager

-The tool includes a nice little feature to Scan Online, which will cross-check with online virus database like Virus Total, Process Library, Google etc. and give us more accurate result.
-With this online scan feature you really can reduce the false-positive’s rate.
+The tool includes a nice little feature to Scan Online, which will cross-check with online virus databases like Virus Total, Process Library, Google etc., and give us more accurate results.
+With this online scan feature, you really can reduce the false-positives rate.

 I’ll list the features that this application offers according to the developers.